cryptogogue/vol-cardmotron-js/README.md

 - *y:* Y translation, in layout coordinates.
 Default is 0.
 - *width:* Width, in layout coordinates.
 Default is layout width.
 - *height:* Height, in layout coordinates.
 Default is layout height.
 - *dpi:* Used to convert layout coordinates to inches for print and screen display.
-Leave this 300 for now.
 - *font:* Name of the default font group to use for dynamic text styling.
 - *fontSize:* Default font size to use for dynamic text styling, in layout units.
 - *hAlign:* Horizontal text alignment.
 One of 'left', 'center' or 'right'.
 Default is 'left'.